-87. An annual planning process is being developed to supportCountry operations management plans (COMPs) will facilitate the internal management and implementation processes of multi-year CSPs.
-As part and integrate updated assessments of the annual planning process each country office will develop a Country Operations Management Plan (COMP). needs carried out in collaboration with government counterparts and partners.
+86. An annual planning process is being developed to support the internal management and implementation processes of multi-year CSPs.
+As part of the annual planning process each country office will develop a Country Operations Management Plan (COMP).
+The COMP, which will be defined annually, will consist of a country's programme of work, including budgets for

-- 86.88.
-The COMP, which will be defined annually, form the basis of the annual planning cycle, and will consist of a country's programme of work, including budgets for needs-based and resource-based implementation plans.25 The implementation plans will outline the resources expected to be made available by Strategic Outcome and activity.
-The aggregation of all country offices' implementation plans will be included in WFP's Management Plan as the Prioritized Plan of Work. - 87.89.
-Information from the COMPs, including activity-level-cost details, will be made available to Member States via an online portal.
+- needs-based and resource-based implementation plans.
+The implementation plans will outline the resources expected to be made available by Strategic Outcome and activity.
+The aggregation of all country offices' implementation plans will be included in WFP's Management Plan as the Prioritized Plan of Work. - 87.
+Information from the COMPs, including activity-level cost details, will be made available to Member States via an online portal.
 Rather than only receiving WFP-created reports in an annual cycle, Member States can use the portal to access and create reports at any time and for any period.
-The on-line portal will be regularly updated with expenditure information.
-This holistic view of operations, in addition totogether with formal Board processes, will help-facilitate the Board's fulfilment of its oversight role- and provide the Member States with information for fundraising purposes.
-The Secretariat expects that the portal will be functional by the second quarter of 2018. - 88.90.
-At a minimum, the Board will also be provided with the following information annually: - i) extracts of updated operational and budgetary plans, presented with the Management Plan for information; - ii) post-factum reports on the use of delegations of authority for the approval of CSP- revisions, limited-duration emergency responses or Interim Country Frameworks; and - iii) reviews of implementation through the Annual Performance Report and a revised Standard Project Report format, such as Standard Country Reports. - 89.91.
-In consultation with donors, the Secretariat is also reviewing reporting requirements with a view to increasing transparency and standardizing reporting elements. - Corporate reports on the allocation of multilateral funding will continue.
-Annexes V and VI provide working examples of the financial information and information for resourcesto-results reporting linked to the CRF that could be included in Standard Country Reports to demonstrate the increased transparency and links to Strategic Outcomes and results achieved.
+This holistic view of operations, in addition to formal Board processes, will help facilitate the Board's fulfilment of its oversight role. - 88.
+At a minimum, the Board will also be provided with the following information annually: - i) extracts of updated operational and budgetary plans, presented with the Management Plan for information; - ii) post-factum reports on the use of delegations of authority for the approval of CSP revisions, limited-duration emergency responses or Interim Country Frameworks; and - iii) reviews of implementation through the Annual Performance Report and a revised Standard Project Report format, such as Standard Country Reports. - 89.
+In consultation with donors, the Secretariat is also reviewing reporting requirements with a view to increasing transparency and standardizing reporting elements. - 90.
+Corporate reports on the allocation of multilateral funding will continue.
+Annexes V and VI provide working examples of the financial information and information for resources-to-results reporting linked to the CRF that could be included in Standard Country Reports to demonstrate the increased transparency and links to Strategic Outcomes and results achieved.